 Song 5: "When We Were Young" by Adele

-I mean, this makes sense as a final song, as the only one in the list with any sort of real vigour.
+I mean, this makes sense as a final song, as the only one in the list with any sort of real vigor.
 This is the cumming song, isn't it?
 Having bored their way through a cursory 15 minutes of missionary (after Ivanka has hand-sanitised following an un-enthusiastic half hand-job), things come to a head with a soundtrack of Adele yelling, which, to be fair, is a smart choice, because it least it fills the silence after a less than earth-shattering end.

 Final verdict on sexiness: No.